Fabulous Ways to Fiesta

 Cupcake Wrapper Flowers

 Save on an expensive bouquet from the market and opt for reusable paper flowers instead.
-They're cute -- and a cinch to make!
-As long as you have the following, you're golden.
+They're cute—and a cinch to make!
+As long as you have florist's wire, cupcake liners, pom-poms and hot glue, you're golden!

 Haeley's Styling Tip: Fill tall green vases with the flowers for a natural holder that lets the flowers do all the talking.

 Give your party drinks the Hollywood treatment with homemade swizzle sticks.
 These pretties are made with cupcake wrappers and plastic stir sticks—just cut, glue, and stir away!

 Get crafty with a banner made of yarn.
 Haeley recommends using bold colors, such as orange, lime, pink, and purple.
 To hang, use clothespins and tie to trees, deck, or patio.

 Wide rickrack ribbon turns a plain painter's drop cloth into a fiesta-worthy tablecloth.
 All you need to make it is fabric glue, a measuring tape, ribbon, and the cloth.

 Keep up the festive yarn theme going by stringing some onto a wicker silverware basket.
 If it has a handle, even better!
 Haeley recommends wrapping that in string, too.

 Mini vases make the perfect placeholders—just fill each with an easy-to-assemble name flag.
 For a sweet way to say thank you, let guests take them home as a favor.